ibmresilient/resilient-community-apps/fn_microsoft_defender/README.md

 ---

 ## Script - Create Artifact from Indicator
-Convert an indicator to an Artifact for further enrichment or remediation.
-A new artifact is created.
+Convert an indicator to an Artifact for further enrichment or remediation

 **Object:** defender_atp_indicators